mifumagalli/mypython/ifu/README_muse_pipeline.md

 Next, the code comabined exposures into final cubes.
 Masks with IFU edges are automatically propagated.

-If there are obvious large scale artifacts that should be mask, this can simply achieved by creating a ds9 region file inside the OB#/Proc folder, with same name as the mask from the pipeline but extension .reg.
+If there are obvious large scale artifacts that should be masked, this can simply achieved by creating a ds9 region file inside the OB#/Proc folder, with same name as the mask from the pipeline but extension .reg.
 The region file should be in ds9 format, with image coordinate.
+In case no masks are found, as a rule, the code also searches for masks from the cubex reduction (above).
+These masks are not used if new masks are found.

 In the end, a final coadded cube is reconstructed in